 Carrey plays the role of Joel, a man who is detached and withdrawn emotionally.
 He embarks on a relationship with Clementine, a free spirit.

-The pair fight and Joel learns that Clementine has had all her memories of him erased.
+The pair fight and Joel learn that Clementine has had all her memories of him erased.
 Devastated, he decides the only solution is to attempt the same procedure.

 The bulk of this movie takes place inside Joel’s mind as he battles to preserve his fading memories of Clementine.
 The result is a movie that may be set in the near-future, but is an unerringly accurate and realistic portrayal of one man’s descent into the abyss of depression.